mtolly/onyx/haskell/README.md

     As a special case, if you provide a single OGG file and convert to MOGG, it will not be reencoded, but will go straight into the MOGG.

-  * Pack creator

-    Combines Xbox 360 CON/LIVE files, or PlayStation 3 PKG files, into packages containing multiple songs.
-Works with Rock Band 1/2/3, and Guitar Hero II.

-    On Xbox 360, packs are useful for RB songs because they can load faster on game launch.
-On PS3, they can be more convenient to install on console.
-    For GH2, they are required due to a hard limit of 16 total package files.

-    To use, drag in the existing files to be combined, give the package a name to identify it, and click the appropriate button below.
-For Xbox 360, you should create CON packs for RB2 or RB3 (TU4 or RB3 Enhanced), and LIVE packs for GH2.

-    All files from the inputs are combined into one tree for the package.
-    If more than one input contains the same file:

-      * If the file ends in `.dta`, the contents are combined into one file.
-      * If the file is `spa.bin` (seen in GH2 360 files), it is ignored.
-      * Otherwise, an error is raised.

-    Platform-specific game information (name, title ID, thumbnail) is taken from the first input package in the list.
-You can override the package name and description for Xbox 360, or on PlayStation3 you can edit the file-specific part of the Content ID, but all of these are optional and default info will be provided if not given.

   * Lipsync file generation